 A planned Anglo-Saxon town, Ashwell has a range of vernacular buildings which are dominated by the impressive 14th century St Mary’s Church.
 A market town at the time of the Domesday Survey of 1086 the street pattern still indicates where the market place was.
 During the medieval period the village stagnated and is one of the reasons for the wealth of timber-framed buildings to be found when walking down the High Street.

-For those interested in sport there are cricket, football, tennis, and badminton clubs.
-Ashwell Show, on August Bank holiday, provides pleasure for thousands and much appreciated donations to local worthy causes.
+Ashwell Show, held on August Bank holiday, provides pleasure for thousands with profits distributed to local causes.
 Ashwell at Home, on a Sunday in mid-May, raises money for the museum, school and church restoration fund.
 On this is a day gardens, shops and businesses are open to the public for a small charge.

 The Ashwell Yearbook is published annually in March and includes reports from local clubs, societies and organisations as well as events and life in the village.